16.11.2023

 • Observation - A type of survey where you record consumer behavior in their natural environment and identify factors that influence their behavior.
 For example, an in-store camera image may indicate the most frequented routes by consumers or the checkouts they are most likely to choose.

-Each of the above-mentioned techniques is applicable to different situations and should be carefully selected for the area you want to study.
+Each of the consumer research techniques listed above has its applications in different situations and should be carefully chosen for the area we want to study.

 Using consumer research to optimize operations